-Status of Project: A water sample collected in 2018 tested 5,000 mg/L chlorides.
-The chlorides have increased from 2017 by 2,350 mg/L. The change in chlorides could be from multiple factors including more precipitation in 2018 and high water levels.
-Historical data shows that chlorides this high occur when static water level is higher.
-This could be due to more groundwater moving through the Wellington which can contain a large amount of mineralization.
+Status of Project: The water sample collected in 2019 tested 3,968 mg/L chlorides, which is a substantial drop from the 5,016 mg/L water sample in 2018.
+The change in chlorides could be from multiple factors including precipitation in 2019 and high water levels.

 Recommendations for Future Work: KCC recommends continuation of monitoring the site for chlorides.
+Raising the Target Level to 750 mg/L could be warranted as this well is completed in the Wellington Formation.
 Site is located only one mile north of the District #2 Field Office so limited resources are needed to continue monitoring this site.
-Remediation of this site could be started by pumping fluid from the monitoring well to the oil field salt-water tank located on site.
 Poor recovery and permeability in the local aquifer would hamper remedial efforts.
-Research, map, and investigate any new domestic wells in the area for contamination and begin sampling domestic wells in the area for annual report if contamination is found.
+Research, map, and investigate any new domestic wells in the area for contamination and begin sampling domestic wells in the area for annual report if contamination is found in the future.